Documentation

 Quick start guide

-Radiant Media Player provides a complete client-side video ads solution.
-To get started you just need to get your hands on an ad tag URL from your ad provider and add it to your player code.
+Radiant Media Player provides a complete client-side video advertisement solution.
+To get started you just need to get your hands on a VAST tag from your advertisement service provider and configure the player to display advertisement.
+The player will automatically display advertisement when requested and manage content pausing and resuming.

 Here is a complete example: